Westl23/awaaga/mr_button/readme.md

 Once the two conditions are met, the LED would then return to its beginning pin number (13) and continue its flashing sequence (until the two conditions are met again).

-The code for it is also in this file along with a picture of the setup for the Arduino & breadboard.
+The code for it is also in this file along with a picture of the setup for the Arduino & breadboard, and a video demonstration.